 Since doing this, I have not had one blade grip ball sheer off in many full power blade strikes and I've been able to remain true to stock plastic grips.
 If this didn't work however; yep, I would most likely be getting a set of aftermarket aluminum blade grips.

 The question I get asked almost daily right now is will the Blade 130X make a good first collective pitch heli.
 Well, that depends...
-One thing I never mentioned yet is the price and at $280.00 USD the Blade 130X is getting up there but you pay for that micro sizing and technology.
-For only $20 bucks more you are into a BNF Blade 450 which I still feel is the better all round size most people can learn CP on and a better all round heli, not to mention flight times of 10 minutes or so.
+I still feel a 450 is the better size most people can self learn CP on and a better all round heli, not to mention flight times of 10 minutes or so.
 So do take those points into consideration.
 The Blade 130X is certainly a good option however if you have no interest in a 450 or want to learn in your own yard and as I mentioned, crash survivability is very good.
 It can also be tamed right down just like any CP bird bound to a computerized radio so no problems there.

-In my opinion (largely based on my personal experience with this heli), I think the person the Blade 130X is perfectly suited for is someone who already knows how to fly CP but wants to start practicing aerobatic skills on something that is small enough so they can do it in their own yard on a crash resistant heli.
-The mCPx with a brushless conversion and 120SR tail conversion after all is getting close to or even more than the cost of a Blade 130X and it still has a problematic and poor performing fixed pitch tail, is half the size, and somewhat more fragile.
-In that respect the value of the 130X is pretty darn good and I know which one I would rather fly and practice on at home - the Blade 130X all the way, every day.
+In my opinion (largely based on my personal experience with this heli), I think the person the Blade 130X is perfectly suited for is someone who already knows how to fly CP but wants to start practicing aerobatic skills on something that is small enough so they can do it in their own yard on a crash resistant heli; yet is large enough to see what you are actually doing up there.